 Lighting became the focus of Jakobsson’s whole career; he worked relentlessly within this singular area producing commercial designs made from a wide range of materials and techniques and following the fashions of the time.
 Stiff formal designs in the fifties quickly gave way to organic and ever-more daring designs in the sixties, Jakobsson’s lights could be fringed and flirty, huge modernist chandeliers or simple sconces.
 There are constant features, though; A quality of design and skilled production, expansive collections – Jakobsson would regularly return again and again to a technique or aesthetic, just as he did with pine veneer, creating large collections over many years.
 And the concealed light bulb; the light source is never seen in a Jakobsson light.

 Vaarnii chose a small selection of pendant lights from Jakobsson’s extensive collection.
 The elemental, graphic and reductive designs needed little interference and instead Vaarnii worked on making subtle improvements to the construction of the lights.
 The finest quality pine veneer was sourced, which made an impact on the aesthetic quality of the lights, the warm tone of the light they omit, and the malleability of the material during construction.
 Then, the inner skeleton was upgraded and constructed entirely from solid Finnish pine (some of Jakobsson’s earlier designs included plastic components).
-A pine ceiling rose was another new addition.
 And with that the Hans Pendants are reinstated, both a past and future classic of pine design.